oauth-xx/oauth-ruby/README.md

 [oauth1-spec]: http://oauth.net/core/1.0/
 [sibling-gem]: https://github.com/oauth-xx/oauth-ruby

-**NOTE**

-This README, on branch `v0.6-maintenance`, targets 0.6.x series releases.
+**New EOL Policy**

+Versions 1.0.x will be EOL no later than April, 2025.
-The v0.6.x series of releases will be EOL no later than April, 2024.
+Versions 0.6.x will be EOL no later than April, 2024.
-For later releases please see the `main` branch README.
+Versions 0.5.x will be EOL no later than April, 2023.

+This will facilitate dropping support for old, dead, and crusty versions of Ruby.

+Non-commercial support for the oldest version of Ruby (which itself is going EOL) will be dropped each year in April.

+Please upgrade to version 1.0.
+The only breaking change in 1.0 is dropping old Rubies.

 ## Status